hyquoccuong/php-discord-spammer/README.md

 Repeat step 2 with another user token(another account) for each file

 To stop scripts just close those tabs or stop apache in XAMPP Control Panel

+### How to use
+1) XAMPP Control Panel -> Start Apache
+2) Go to localhost/php-discord-spammer in your browser
+3) Right click "spam.php", "spam1.php", "spam2.php", "spam3.php"...
+Open each in new tab
+4) Keep those tabs open on your browser

 ### NOTE:
 - Don't use your main account for spamming be cause it will be banned by discord after 1-2 weeks, just create alt accounts(use some temporary email websites for register and active discord account)